NasenGolem7442/javaUtils/README.md

 ## Features
 - CappedList: ArrayList like data structure with capped size that allows resizing the List in constant time.
 Useful if you often want to discard the last elements of your list.
 - Class System for units (prototype): Class system to handle physical quantities (e.g. temperatures)
+- Zip: Classes to iterate over several Iterables in a single enhanced-for loop

 Please take a look at [my JavaDoc](https://nasengolem7442.github.io/javaUtils/) for detailed Information.